Material Selection & Fiber Types

 BMS also converts proprietary fibers for customers and can source custom materials for projects that require specific performance characteristics in particular therapeutic indications.

-WHO: Biomedical Structures LLC (BMS), provider of biomedical textiles for medical devices and other clinical applications, will be exhibiting in booth #1533 at MD&M West 2014 alongside its partner, Modified Polymer Components (MPC), which specializes in the design, rapid prototyping and manufacture of reliable, highly precise polymer components for medical device OEMs.
-MPC will be […]
+Synergy Supports Full Spectrum of Value-added Design and Contract Manufacturing Solutions WHO: Biomedical Structures LLC (BMS), provider of biomedical textiles for medical devices and other clinical applications, and Modified Polymer Components (MPC), which specializes in the design, rapid prototyping and manufacture of reliable, highly precise polymer components for medical device OEMs.
+WHAT: BIOMEDevice Boston is […]